dotnet/dotnet-docker/documentation/scenarios/nuget-credentials.md

 ## Other Options

 There are a number of techniques that can be used to protect secrets in a Docker build.
 Doing a web search yields a good quantity of material out there.
 The options listed above are considered to be simple and straightforward but depending on your environment and tolerance for complexity, you may want to consider other options.
 You're encouraged to do your research and find an option that works best for you.

+## General Troubleshooting

+* The sample Dockerfiles provided above make the assumption that the application's projects are all based on .NET Core.
+If you're attempting to build a project that is based on a .NET Framework project that makes use of a packages.config file, you'll need to run `nuget restore` instead of `dotnet restore` for that project or solution.

+* Often times, restoration of NuGet packages is the first point in a Dockerfile that attempts to make a network call.
+Firewalls and proxies can impact network connectivity.
+If you're encountering connection issues when attempting to restore NuGet packages, make sure that the container actually has network access by adding a command like `RUN ping www.microsoft.com`.